New Church of the Theotokos: The Nea and Solomon's Temple

+Like Herod's engineers, who had to extend the southern end of the Temple platform, so too did Justinian's architects; and just as Solomon imported cedars from Hiram of Tyre for the Temple's roofing, Justinian had cedars brought in from Lebanon.
+Procopius alludes to the monumental columns Jachim and Boaz that flanked the entrance into the Temple when describing those that decorated the entrance into the Nea.

 The demise of the Nea

 The date of the destruction of the Nea Church is not known precisely.
 According to accounts preserved in The Capture of Jerusalem (Expugnationis Hierosolymae) the conquering Persians and their Jewish allies destroyed the church and killed the clergy in 614.
 The extent of the damage is unclear as Patriarch Sophronius delivered his Nativity sermon in the Nea Church in 634.
 Further damage to the church may have occurred from an earthquake in 746.
 In 808, a reference to the church appeared in the Commemoratorium de casis Dei and, in 870, it was mentioned by Bernard the Monk who stayed in a hospice next to the church.
 In the tenth century, Eutychius, the Melkite Patriarch of Alexandria, noted the Nea Church ruins.
 The damage by the Persians, in 614, may have been severe as the Persians may have searched for treasure believed stored within the church as speculated from Procopius' report of the Emperor Justinian sending sacred items to Jerusalem.